Bulk renewal application (2021/22)

 Form name and location

-The bulk renewal form can be found in mySRA under 'Start a new application' and in 'Organisation applications'.
-It is now called 'Pay your periodic fees and apply for bulk renewal'.
+The bulk renewal application form can be found in mySRA under 'Start a new application' and in 'Organisation applications'.
+It will appear at the top of the list and is called 'Pay your periodic fees and apply for bulk renewal'.

-This also means that solicitors and registered European or foreign lawyers in your organisation can opt into your bulk renewal at any time before you submit this.
-If someone does add themselves, you will get a notification, so you will know if this has happened.
+Solicitors and registered foreign lawyers in your organisation can also opt into your bulk renewal at any time before you submit this.
+If someone does add themselves, you will get a notification so you know this has happened.

 Questions in the application form